fernando4capital/main/README.md

 ## Contact Information

-- Link for the Download of my Resume (aka Curriculum Vitae): https://fernandodasilva.w3spaces.com/
-- Phone: +1 (917) 719-6438 (text)
 - Email: fernando4capital@gmail.com

 ## History

-I am a techie with a love for interacting with human beings.
-This is one of my best features and qualities.
+I'm a Techie, and I'm a Financial Geek.
+I love interactions with human beings.
+This is one of my best features and quality.

+History:
-I have been working in the software development industry since I was 15, when I created my first paid project - a system to assist hundreds of local retailers and banks in managing customer loan risks.
-This was a precursor to the credit score system.
+When I was 15, I created my first paid project.
+A system to assist hundreds of local retailers and Banks in managing customer loan risks, basically a precursor of the Credit Score system.

-Since then, I have been recognized for my computer skills and have worked for companies such as Microsoft, where I have held various positions including programmer, software developer, backend developer, frontend developer, site reliability engineer, and project manager.

-Throughout my career, I have had the opportunity to work on projects for banks, insurance companies, startups, and Fortune 500 corporations using a wide range of technologies and software languages, including C, C++, C#, Go, JavaScript with Typescript, Python, and Rust.

-I have also had the chance to work with various operational systems, such as Linux and Microsoft, and companies like Amazon and Google.
+Soon after, recruiters recognized my computer skills, and I started to work for one of the largest companies of the 1990s - Microsoft.

+I was called already a Programmer, Software Developer, Backend Developer or Frontend Developer, Full-Stack Developer, Software Engineer, Project Manager, and Software Engineering Manager.

+All those position names are just a layer of what I am, and what I performed.

+As I told you: Techie, Financial Geek, and I love interactions with human beings.

+I was able to witness the birth of the Personal Computer software development industry and as a curious researcher does, I learned and experienced a vast amount of software languages and technology.

-Currently, I work remotely from anywhere in the world and am constantly improving myself by utilizing various technologies, tools, frameworks, and hardware.
+Now I work remotely from anywhere in the world, constantly improving myself by utilizing various technologies, software languages, tools, frameworks, operational systems, and hardware.

+I've worked on projects for the largest banks in Brazil, France, and Germany, as well at insurance companies in France, utilizing a wide range of technologies and software languages, from C to Python and from C++ to Go and Rust, or from C# to JavaScript with Typescript.

+Furthermore, I had the opportunity to create software for a wide range of businesses at all levels, from startups to Fortune 500 corporations, using a variety of technologies ranging from Amazon to Google and operational systems ranging from Linux to Microsoft.

-Thank you for finding me.
-Feel free to send me a message at fernando4capital@gmail.com to chat and see how I can help you.
+Thank you so much for finding me.
+Send me a message at fernando4capital@gmail.com

+Let's chat and see how I can help you.
 Success!

 # Experience

 ## Core Kaizen

-- Position: Senior Software Developer
+- Position: Senior Software Engineer
-- Time: Part-time · 8 yrs
+- Time: 35+ years.
 - Location: Remote Worldwide

 As a software developer, solution architect, and project manager, my expertise lies in building solutions and software development.